plaut/plaut.github.io/fisheye_tutorial/index.md

 This is the image we showed earlier when we first introduced the fisheye to cylindrical warping, without mentioning the tilt correction.

-In the WoodScale dataset, there are four fisheye cameras, each facing a different direction.
+In the WoodScape dataset, there are four fisheye cameras, each facing a different direction.
 The example we have been using is from the rear view camera.
 Here are examples from the other three cameras:

 Front: